uehaj/groovy-comprehension/README.md

 ### Pythagorean Numbers(Infinite Stream Version)

-On the Java SE 8 platform, you can use infinite lazy stream of `java.util.stream.Stream` in comprehension.
+On the Java SE 8, you can use infinite lazy stream of `java.util.stream.Stream` in comprehension.

 ```groovy
 import groovyx.comprehension.keyword.select;